 Specific personal qualities, called soft skills, can contribute to your success as a librarian.

-- A love and affinity for learning: You'll have to keep abreast of the rapid changes in technology.
+- A love and affinity for learning: Librarians have to keep abreast of the rapid changes in technology.

-- Strong communication skills: This includes listening, speaking, and interpersonal skills that allow you to interact with library patrons as well as function as part of a team.
-You'll also need strong customer service skills.
+- Strong communication skills: This includes listening, speaking, and interpersonal skills needed to interact with library patrons as well as function as part of a team.
+Strong customer service skills are also needed.

-- Initiative: You must also be able to work independently without relying on instruction from others.
+- Initiative: Librarians work independently without relying on instruction from others.

-According to the Bureau of Labor Statistics, employment in this field will grow as fast as the average for all occupations, at about 9 percent, from 2016 to 2026.
+According to the Bureau of Labor Statistics, employment in this field will grow as fast as the average for all occupations, at about 9%, from 2016 to 2026.
 Communities are finding new and innovative uses for libraries, which results in more staff hiring.

-Librarians can spend a fair bit of time on the library floor and on their feet when they're assisting patrons, but the majority of their work time is spent in an office or at the circulation desk.
-Some might have to travel to other sites occasionally.
+Librarians can spend a fair amount of time on the library floor and on their feet when assisting patrons, but the majority of the work time is spent in an office or at the circulation desk.
+Some might travel to other sites occasionally.